amomen9/PostgreSQL/PostgreSQL Course/Introduction to PostgreSQL (With Practical Approach)/README.md

  ExecStart=<new custom value>
  ```

  A sample of the modifications that can be made comes next.
-The parameters `$PGDATA` and `$PGLOG` should be overridden.
+The parameter `$PGDATA` should be overridden.
 You can also
  use an environment file and place all start-up environemt variables there and only include `EnvironmentFile=-/etc/service/ENV`
  directive in the service file.